Stelo Technical Documents

 - No port conflicts: the host system should not be running any service that is using the same ports/services as the container e.g. Db2, Stelo Replicator, Derby, or any service using port 8080.

-- If a firewall is enabled on the host system, it should allow incoming connections from the Windows management system, typically ports 50000 (DRDA access to Db2 LUW control databases), 8080 & 8443 (http and https access to the SQDR Control Center), and 7737 & 7738 (grpc access to the SQDR service).
+- If a firewall is enabled on the host system, it should allow incoming connections from the Windows management system, typically to ports 50000 (DRDA access to Db2 LUW control databases), 8080 & 8443 (http and https access to the SQDR Control Center), and 7737 & 7738 (grpc access to the SQDR service).
+See Firewall Settings for sample commands.

 - Network connectivity to source and destination database systems.